gracewang723/Algo_Course/index.rst

 =========================
 Course Instructors
 __________________
-   Dr. Yong Tang
+   Dr. Yong Tang - School of Computer Science and Engineering, School of Economics and Management, UESTC

 Teaching Assistants
 ___________________
-   Wei-Jia Wang
+   Wei-Jia Wang - School of Information and Software, UESTC

-   Shi-Sheng Hu
+   Shi-Sheng Hu - School of ?, UESTC

 .. toctree::